utkarshcmu/grafana.org/source/blog/2016-06-23-Grafana-3-1-beta-released.md

 published_on: June 23, 2016
 ---

 Grafana 3.1 beta is now available for download!
-We are super excited to announce a new way of sharing dashboards for Grafana.
-Its now possible to download and upload dashboards to [Grafana.net](http://grafana.net/dashboards/) which makes it easier to ....
+We are very excited to announce a new way of sharing dashboards for Grafana.
+We belive that working with metrics is a collaborative task and want to make it as easy as possible.
+See the full changelog below.

-If you built some great dashboards, why not share them with the rest of us?

 <div class="text-center">
 <a class="button secondary radius" href="/download">Download Grafana 3.1</a>.